Current/Upcoming Expanded Mental Health Services Programs (EMHSPs)

-As Chicago began to recover from the COVID-19 pandemic in the summer 0f 2021, it became clear to residents of Kenwood, Hyde Park, Woodlawn, and South Shore that a lack of mental health resources was a pressing issue for the community.
+As Chicago began to recover from the COVID-19 pandemic in the summer 0f 2021, it became clear to residents of the Southeast area that a lack of mental health resources was a pressing issue for the community.
 As the community opened up, residents were ready to begin organizing and gathering signatures in order to establish an expanded mental health services program to begin addressing the mental health needs of Southeast Chicago.
+The Southeast community approved their EMHSP in November of 2022 with 93% voting YES, the highest percentage any of our programs has ever been approved with!

 Bronzeville EMHSP (Near South Side, Douglas, Oakland, Grand Boulevard, Fuller Park) (Est. 2020)